awab-hassan/23-api-gateway-rest-scaffold-terraform/README.md

 # Project # 23 - api-gateway-rest-scaffold-terraform

 Minimal Terraform module that provisions an AWS API Gateway REST API (v1) with a single `GET` resource backed by a MOCK integration, deployed simultaneously to `development` and `staging` stages.
-Useful as a contract-first scaffold: lets you stand up DNS, CloudFront, and downstream consumers against a working endpoint before backend Lambdas exist.
+Useful as a contract-first scaffold.
+Lets you stand up DNS, CloudFront, and downstream consumers against a working endpoint before backend Lambdas exist.

 ## Architecture
 ![Architecture Diagram](./architecture.png)

-Provisioning steps in `apigateway.tf`:
+Provisioning steps in `main.tf`:

 1. `aws_api_gateway_rest_api` creates the REST API.
 2. `aws_api_gateway_resource` adds a path resource under the root.